-I love traveling impromptu! its exciting buying a ticket, packing and flying all in the span of a week!
-Crazy? guilty!
-However, when traveling to Japan I found it very useful and money saving to book / buy some things ahead of time.
-In this post I'll share my list of the 8 things every traveler should do before arriving in Japan.
+I love traveling, impromptu!
+It's exciting buying a ticket, packing, and flying all in a week!
+Crazy?
+Guilty!
+However, when traveling to Japan, I found it very useful and money-saving booking/buying some things ahead of time.
+This post will share my list of the eight things every traveler should do before arriving in Japan.

-Not a planner? no worries, I've got you covered!
-Use this post as a guide of the things you should do before arriving in Japan.
-This list will help your trip run smoothly while saving you time and a couple hundreds as Japan can be a very expensive Island to visit and explore.
+Not a planner?
+No worries, I've got you covered!
+Use this post as a guide to the things you should do before arriving in Japan.
+This list will help your trip run smoothly while saving you time and a couple of hundreds of dollars as Japan can be a very expensive island to visit and explore.

-Best time to travel is late spring when skies are clear and sakura start to bloom & early autumn when there's less rain, temperatures are mild and the colors of fall are at their deepest with beautiful shades of reds, yellows and orange.
+The best time to travel is late spring when skies are clear, and sakura start to bloom & early autumn when there's less rain, temperatures are mild, and the fall colors are at their deepest with beautiful shades of reds, yellows, and orange.

 OK, so you booked your flight to Japan, now what?—

-1. Go online and buy your JR Pass-- The Japan rail pass must be bought in your home country before arriving and can take up to 6 weeks for delivery.
-Although expensive, it will end up saving you hundreds if you plan on venturing out of Tokyo and visiting other places near by.
-You can buy a 7 day, 14 day or 21 day pass, the days are counted consecutive after the first stamp day on your pass and this date cannot be changed once activated.
-This pass is a special fare ticket that is available only to travelers visiting Japan from foreign countries for sight seeing.
-Some of the trains are not included : NOZOMI & MIZUHO so make sure you ride the ones covered by your pass, if not they'll charge you full fare once you exit and the trip could easily cost you hundreds of dollars.
-Most JR trains have ordinary cars ( coach class ) while long distance ones also offer green cars ( superior class ).
-With a green type Japan Rail Pass you can use either class, while with an ordinary type you can only use Ordinary cars without paying an additional charge.
-Some of these long distance trains allow food and drinks so make sure to hit up a 7eleven before your departure, grab some snacks, sake and enjoy the scenic ride.
-The JR pass is valid for railways - Shinkansen " bullet trains", the Tokyo monorail, local lines of the JR bus (* not express) and the JR- West Miyajima Ferry.
+1. Go online and buy your JR Pass-- The Japan rail pass must be purchased in your home country before arriving and can take up to 6 weeks for delivery.
+Although expensive, it will end up saving you hundreds if you plan on venturing out of Tokyo and visiting other places nearby.
+You can buy a 7-day, 14-day, or 21-day pass.
+The days are counted consecutive after the first stamp day on your pass, and this date cannot be changed once activated.
+This pass is a special fare ticket available only to travelers visiting Japan from foreign countries for sightseeing.
+Trains not included: NOZOMI & MIZUHO, so make sure you ride the ones covered by your pass; if not, they'll charge you full fare once you exit, and the trip could easily cost you hundreds of dollars.
+Most JR trains have ordinary cars (coach class) while long-distance ones also offer green cars (superior level).
+With a green type Japan Rail Pass, you can use either class, while with an ordinary type, you can only use ordinary cars without paying an additional charge.
+Some of these long-distance trains allow food and drinks, so make sure to hit up a 7eleven before your departure, grab some snacks, sake and enjoy the scenic ride.
+The JR pass is valid for railways - Shinkansen " bullet trains," the Tokyo monorail, local lines of the JR bus (* not express), and the JR- West Miyajima Ferry.

-2. Rent a portable wifi router -- you can pick it up / drop off at the airport in Japan.
-This will change your life! you'll be able to navigate the streets like a pro.
-We rented one for 2 weeks at $85.
-You have to pre- order before your arrival.
-If staying at an Airbnb some hosts will provide this to you at no additional charge, just read their description page to verify wether or not they provide one or when in doubt ask.
+2. Rent a portable wifi router -- you can pick it up/drop off at the airport in Japan.
+This will change your life!
+You'll be able to navigate the streets like a pro.
+We rented one for 2-weeks at $85.
+You have to pre-order before your arrival.
+If staying at an Airbnb, some hosts will provide this to you at no additional charge; just read their description page to verify whether they provide one or, when in doubt, ask.

-5. Download the Hyperdia app -- This is an app that helps you navigate through Japan using the rail system showing timetables and routes.
+5. Download the Hyperdia app -- This is an app that helps you navigate Japan using the rail system to show timetables and routes.

 6. Know the Facts -- This depends on where you're coming from.
 I'm using New York as my departure point and dollars as my main currency.